linroger/FinanceCompendium/X. Quantitative Trading/FINM Quantitative Trading Strategies/Quantitative Trading Strategies Lecture Notes.md

 When we judge a strategy, either in historical simulation or in actual performance, there are various metrics we can use.
 They range from extremely simple ones, such as annualized rate of return with no correction for fees, to more complex ones such as cost-adjusted risk/reward ratios.
 Here we look at some of the common choices.

-2.1.
-Return Opportunity.
+#### 2.1 Return Opportunity

 To compute return opportunity, we simply take a set of actual or hypothetical trades, often of equal size and sometimes without regard to position accumulation costs (bid/ask spreads), figure out the corresponding $PL$ (profits or losses), and then divide each by position notional.
 This gives a rate of return per trade, which we can then average over all trades to get a return opportunity estimate.
 Certainly, we can do more sophisticated things such as examining the interquartile range of returns, or weighting simulated trades, or altering presumed trade sizes, but that takes us more into the realm of a full backtest. /nextframeOpportunity or Backtest The essential difference between opportunity and backtest is the fidelity and sophistication.
 If we are ignoring fees and other significant but predictable contributors to PL, then we are looking only at opportunity.
-2.2.
-Strategy Returns.
+#### 2.2 Strategy Returns

 To compute strategy returns, we construct a somewhat more plausible set of trades, sized perhaps by daily traded notional, sum up the PL, and divide by the sum of notionals to develop strategy returns.
 At this point, we are likely to begin taking costs into account (hedge fund-style management fees if we are addressing outside investors, internal tech and overhead costs for insiders).
-2.3.
-Backtested Returns.
+#### 2.3 Backtested Returns

 Here, we make clear and defensible assumptions about trading costs and trade sizes attainable.
 We simulate using a reasonable set of risk limits and a reasonable risk model.
 We assume large positions may require many trades to obtain or liquidate.
 Preferably, we run any simulations against actual market tick data.
 We make assumptions about capital requirements and capital held, and report returns on capital rather than on notional.
 2.4.
 Metrics Derived From Return Series.
 Once we have returns, there are a few important metrics we can derive from them

 2.4.1.
 Sharpe Ratio.
 The original Sharpe ratio was defined in terms of some "risk-free" rate  $r_f$  as